In this guide · 14 sections

 Getting There:

-Lahti is well-connected by train from Helsinki, making it an easy day trip or weekend getaway.
-Once in Lahti, the city center is compact and walkable.
-Most of the gay saunas mentioned are centrally located, meaning they are often within walking distance of the train station and major hotels.
-Public buses are also available for slightly longer distances, and taxis are readily available.
-Consider using ride-sharing apps if available in the area for convenience.
+Lahti is easy to reach by train from Helsinki, good for a day trip or weekend.
+In Lahti, the city center is compact and walkable.
+Most gay saunas are central, often walking distance from the train station and hotels.
+Buses run for longer distances, and taxis are available.
+Ride-sharing apps might work too.

 Dress Code: